 Located in far northern Washoe County near the borders with California and Oregon, Massacre Rim is so remote that it has “exceptional quality of starry nights” and a nocturnal environment that is protected for its natural values, criteria necessary to meet the International Dark-Sky Association’s strict standards for a Dark Sky Sanctuary.

 Because so much of our world is flooded with artificial light, most of us have no idea what we can actually see if we’re in a place as dark as Massacre Rim.
 So it’s hard to describe.
 Stunningly beautiful.
 Definitely awe-inspiring.
 So many stars on a moonless night that they actually cast a shadow.
 You really have to see it for yourselves.
 Read on for information on how to get there, stay a bit, and explore one of the darkest skies on the planet.

 Getting to the Massacre Rim WSA Dark Sky Sanctuary

-Massacre Rim is accessible by car or truck, but the final stretch from any direction to the perimeter of the Sanctuary will be on a maintained gravel roads.
+The Massacre Rim Area is accessible by car or truck, but the final approach from any direction to the perimeter of the Sanctuary will be on a maintained gravel roads.
 These roads may be impassible when wet or during the winter.
 View our custom map for more detail.
 The Sanctuary itself is a landscape administered to protect wilderness values.
-Vehicle travel inside the Sanctuary is limited to existing tracks that require a high-clearance 4-wheel drive vehicle.
+Vehicle travel inside the Sanctuary is limited to a few designated routes that require a high-clearance, 4-wheel

 The Sanctuary is about 230 road miles north of Reno, NV; about 170 road miles west of Winnemucca, NV; and about 200 road miles east of Redding, CA.